Learning to Share: Selective Memory for Efficient Parallel Agentic Systems: Experiments

 \subsection{Scope and Limitations}

 The shared memory studied in this work is instantiated per task and does not persist across problem instances.
-As such, our approach does not aim to capture long-term personalization, user modeling, or cumulative knowledge acquisition; instead, it targets redundancy within a single parallel execution.
-Additionally, while our controller learns effective admission policies under sparse task-level supervision, it does not reason about memory deletion or revision.
+As such, our approach does not aim to capture long-term personalization, user modeling, or cumulative knowledge acquisition; instead, it targets redundancy within a single parallel execution instance.
+Additionally, while our controller learns effective admission policies under sparse task-level supervision, it does not reason about memory deletion or revision within the existing memory bank.
 These design choices favor simplicity and efficiency, while leaving richer memory management mechanisms to future work.